 Shoulder Pain

-Shoulder pain may be a symptom in itself or a condition.
-The primary cause of the pain may be the shoulder joint itself, or may be from the surrounding tendons, ligaments or muscles.
-If the pain is due to a shoulder joint problem, it may get worse with certain movements and activities.
+The primary cause of shoulder pain may be the shoulder joint itself or may be from the surrounding tendons, ligaments, or muscles.

 Shoulder pain may be a symptom of a condition or injury affecting the shoulder or the nearby area.
-It may also be a referred pain, which means that the problem is not the shoulder, but somewhere else.
-For instance, medical conditions or diseases affecting the abdomen or chess may cause pain in the shoulder.
+It may also be a referred pain, which means that the problem is not in the shoulder, but somewhere else.
+For instance, medical conditions or diseases affecting the abdomen or chest may cause pain in the shoulder.

 As mentioned, shoulder pain is a symptom in itself.
-Depending on the underlying cause, the pain may be dull, achy, sharp or severe.
+Depending on the underlying cause, the pain may be dull, achy, sharp, or severe.
 Its onset may also be gradual or sudden.
 In certain cases, such as when the pain is due to injury, the pain is triggered or worsened by everyday activities, overuse, or overexertion.
 However, in other cases, the pain may still get worse even when you are resting or not moving your shoulders.

-Other associated symptoms of shoulder pain include swelling, shoulder or arm weakness, stiffness, tingling, numbness and muscle spasm.
+Other associated symptoms of shoulder pain include swelling, shoulder or arm weakness, stiffness, tingling, numbness, and muscle spasm.
 If the pain is due to an injury, there may be a visible deformity of the shoulder.

 There are various conditions and factors that can cause shoulder pain.
 One of the most common causes is tendinitis in the rotator cuff.
 This occurs when the tendons in the shoulder are inflamed.
 The shoulder pain may also be due to an injury in the shoulder.
 The injury may be on the muscle such as a strain or the bone.

 The pain may also be a referred pain.
 This happens when your neck or arm is injured and the pain radiates to the shoulder.
 Other possible causes include arthritis, torn rotator cuff, torn cartilage, swelling of the bursa sacs, and bone spurs.
-In certain cases, the following may also cause shoulder pain: pinching nerve in the shoulder or neck, frozen shoulder, dislocated shoulder, overworked or overused shoulder.
+In certain cases, the following may also cause shoulder pain: pinched nerve in the shoulder or neck, frozen shoulder, dislocated shoulder, overworked or overused shoulder.

 Serious conditions like heart attack or spinal cord injury may also manifest as shoulder pain.